Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/README.md

+# UHPT: Nursing Placement Optimisation

-# NHS AI Lab Skunkworks project: Nursing Placement Optimisation
+This repo is forked and adapted from the NHS AI Lab Skunkworks team's Nursing Placement tool, which was:

 > A pilot project for the NHS AI (Artificial Intelligence)  Lab Skunkworks team, Nursing Placement Optimisation uses nursing student data from North West London Clinical Commissioning Group, with the pilot carried out for Imperial College Healthcare Trust, to generate placement schedules which meet a range of criteria.

-This project is an example of the AI Skunkworks team offering capability resources to produce proof-of-concepts which could be applicable to the NHS at large.
+> This project is an example of the AI Skunkworks team offering capability resources to produce proof-of-concepts which could be applicable to the NHS at large.
 The project ran from January 2022 to May 2022.

 ![UI Overview](docs/ui_overview.png)